makeralchemy/raspberry-pi-monitor/README.md

      chmod +x monitor.py

-To make 'monitor.py' start upon boot, copy the service file into the systemd services directory:
+To make 'monitor.py' start upon boot, copy the service file into the systemd services directory (make sure the path to 'monitor.py' correctly matches where you stored the file):

      sudo cp monitor.service /etc/systemd/system/monitor.service